JXK906/CHOP/README.md

 # CHOP

 FUNCTION: The pipeline creates bash scripts of all samples in a tab separated file.
-These bash scripts includes process of Alignment, Sorting, Quality Metrics, Addreplacegrps, HAplotype Caller.
+These bash scripts includes process of Alignment, Sorting, Quality Metrics, Addreplacegrps, Haplotype Caller.

 Haplotype caller was used as the test sample was a not tumor_matched_normal.
 In between the process it generated baits file for hsmetrics and interval list required to call variants.
 The scripts folder generated should have all the scripts.